katerinaelsasser/sparki/README.md

 I didn't like about the pages. https://sparki-website-katerinaelsasser21.c9users.io/research.html

 Sparki are looking for a simple designed website that would help promote them to new customers and current customers that are in the area of Berkshire/Surrey.
-They want to promote to customers wanting domestic work, or businesses who wanted commercial and industrial work.
+They want to promote to customers wanting domestic work, or businesses who wanted commercial work.
 They want to include photos of work that they have already done to show what they can do.
 After thinking about what they want, I started to do some research with companies that are in the area that would be Sparki’s competition.
 As well